HeapSpace/vdb2016/content/speakers/index.md

         short:
           - "Are you familiar with Object-Relational Mapping?
 Let's get out of the comfort zone and meet a completely different approach to mapping database tables to domain objects using Scala's Slick library during this no-fluff-just-code live-coding session."
         long:
-          - "Are you familiar with Object-Relational Mapping?
-Let's get out of the  comfort zone and meet a completely different approach to mapping database tables to domain objects using Scala's Slick library during this no-fluff-just-code live-coding session."
           - "Slick does what some call FRM, i.e. Functional-Relational Mapping (as opposed to ORM), which basically lets you access your relational database as if it was a Scala collection."
           - "And since reactive is THE way to go nowadays, we' re going to be no different."
     tags: